Fudan-iGEM/2024-wiki/src/description.md

     </div>
 </div>

-## Our Problem
+## Our Problems

 Before we can move forward with our project design, several key challenges must be addressed:

 ### 1. Nickel Levels are Regulated in *E. coli*

 The natural nickel transport and regulation mechanisms in *Escherichia coli* limit its ability to take up large amounts of nickel.
 NikABCDE, the primary active nickel transporter in *E. coli*, facilitates most of the nickel ion influx[^5], while RcnA works in reverse, actively pumping excess nickel out of the cell[^6].
+RcnR, a transcription factor, upregulates the expression of RcnA in the presence of nickel[^7].
 This balance makes *E. coli* inherently inefficient for bioaccumulating the necessary levels of nickel for our purposes.
 To overcome this limitation, we must use synthetic biology to engineer *E. coli* to enhance its nickel uptake capacity.

 ### 2. Multiple Threats to *E. coli* in Industrial Wastewater

 Industrial wastewater presents a **toxic environment** for *E. coli* due to the presence of various heavy metals, including nickel.
-While nickel is our target metal, its increased uptake at higher concentrations can inhibit *E. coli* growth and even cause cell death [^7].
+While nickel is our target metal, its increased uptake at higher concentrations can inhibit *E. coli* growth and even cause cell death [^8].
 Other toxic metals in the environment can further threaten the survival of our engineered *E. coli*.

-Additionally, bacteriophages—natural predators of bacteria—are common in wastewater[^8] and can infect and destroy *E. coli* before they can accumulate nickel, further complicating the bioremediation process[^9].
+Additionally, **bacteriophages**—natural predators of bacteria—are abundant in wastewater[^9] and can infect and destroy *E. coli* before they can accumulate nickel, further complicating the bioremediation process[^10].

-### 3. High Substrate and Enzyme Concentrations Needed for Microparticle Generation
+### 3. High Substrate and Enzyme Concentrations Needed for Nickel Reduction

-The generation of nickel microparticles requires the enzyme Ni/Fe hydrogenase, which reversibly catalyzes hydrogen oxidation[^10].
-For efficient microparticle formation, high cytosolic concentrations of hydrogenase, nickel, and hydrogen are necessary.
+The reduction of nickel requires the enzyme Ni/Fe hydrogenase, which reversibly catalyzes hydrogen oxidation[^11].
+For efficient nickel reduction, high cytosolic concentrations of hydrogenase, nickel, and hydrogen are necessary.
 However, achieving such concentrations within *E. coli* may interfere with its normal biological functions, complicating the production process.

 ### 4. Lack of a Stable Hydrogen Source in *E. coli*

-To drive nickel microparticle formation, a steady supply of hydrogen gas is essential, as hydrogenase catalyzes the reaction in both directions.
+To drive nickel reduction, a steady supply of hydrogen gas is essential, as hydrogenase catalyzes the reaction in both directions.
 However, *E. coli* lacks a stable, continuous source of hydrogen, which limits the efficiency of this process.
 Addressing this challenge is crucial for our project’s success.

-## Our Solution
+## Our Solutions

-We present four interrelated systems to target the problems identified in the previous section: **Nickel Uptake**, **Survival**, **Nickel Micro-factory**, and **Hydrogen Supply System**.
+We present four interrelated systems to target the problems identified in the previous section: **Nickel Enrichment**, **Survival**, **Nickel Microparticle**, and **Hydrogen Supply System**.
 These systems work together to enable efficient and low-impact nickel absorption, which is then processed into reusable nickel microparticles.

  <div style="text-align: center;" id="fig5">
     <img src="https://static.igem.wiki/teams/5115/test/yagi.jpg" style='width:50%'>